eriklins/InsideBlue-BLE-Tool/README.md

 You can set line endings for send (`<cr>` and/or `<lf>` will be appended to the send string) and receive (new line will be added to the receive window on `<cr>`, `<lf>` or closing curly bracket of e.g., a JSON string).

 ### Modem In/Out Characteristics
 Beside the mandatory TX (from peripheral to central) and RX (from central to peripheral) characteristics, some VSP services offer additional Modem In/Out characteristics which are used for handshake signalling much like RTS/CTS signals on a real UART.
-(These are not yet implemented in InsideBlue.)

 ### Length of RX Characteristic
 The length of the peripheral RX characteristic is not known to the central, hence when sending text lines with too many characters, the BLE write operation will fail.
 By default the characteristic length is set to the used MTU size -3, which is a known good guess.